COVID-19

 • Flight Simulation Training Device training

-• Learn how to fly a Bombardier CRJ200
+• Learn how to fly a Bombardier CRJ

-• Classroom and Flight Simulator Training on Bombardier CRJ200 full-flight simulator
+• Classroom and Flight Simulator Training on Bombardier CRJ full-flight simulator

 • Approximately 8 weeks